CommodoreOS/PCUAE/README.md

-Thanks for installing PCUAE, Enjoy... :) The PCUAE Menu should have poped up now.. :)
+Thanks for installing PCUAE, Enjoy... :) PCUAE Download Menu is been discontinued, to get PCUAE other versions like PCUAE All in One...
+Go to the PCUAE website.

 Look below at... `Please read About PCUAE Menu below...` Once you have installed PCUAE Menu.

-If you just installed PCUAE and this has poped up then no need to read it.
+If you just installed PCUAE and this has poped up then no need to read it fi you do not want too.

 If you have just Installed PCUAE and do not know how to use its basic functions then look thought this guide before reading the Manual(Wiki).
 ============================================